iconofsin/solidity-warrant-canary/README.md

 NOTE: Checking if a canary is alive might cost gas, but in most scenarios is free.
-      For every watched canary, the monitor might be charged at most once iff the canary has died and the RIP even has not yet been emitted through other means.
+      For every watched canary, the monitor might be charged at most once iff the canary has died and the RIPCanary event has not yet been emitted through other means.